 Others | Various and any, even not provided | 5% |

-Now suppose that the cost to put a shared car on the network for one hour is 25 euros.
-An invented figure only serves to reason about it.
+Now suppose that the cost of placing a car share on the network for an hour is 25 euros.
+An invented figure, it is only used to think about it.
 These 25 euros would be divided like this:

 Category | Price |